tsoto111/js_indoor_map/README.md

-# SVG Indoor Map Drawer
+# SVG Map Drawer JS

 This is an example of SVG Map Drawer jQuery plugin living in `/assets/scripts/svg-map-drawer.js` which is leveraging the SVG JS library.
 SVG Map Drawer JS can be used to draw and view an svg indoor map of a restaurant or an event's table setting.